unfinishedgame/unfinishedgame.github.io/README.md

-Note: I had to delete the old one because it wasn't letting me upload my changes, but there wasn't really anything in there and I was the only one who ever saw it anyway so it shouldn't really matter
+<sup><sub>Note: I had to delete the old one because it wasn't letting me upload my changes, but there wasn't really anything in there and I was the only one who ever saw it anyway so it shouldn't really matter</sub></sup>